Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(tab))
 -- > Cannot serialise table: excessively sparse array</code></pre>

-**possible improvement** : it is requested that excessively sparce arrays are exported as objects, or to have an option to export array tables as objects.
+**possible improvement** : it is requested that excessively sparse arrays are exported as objects, or to have an option to export array tables as objects.

 #### Mixed tables